rjvayu233/Persian-Voice-Assistant-for-Home-Appliance-Repairs/README.md

 ## 🎤 How to Use the Voice Assistant

-1. Launch the application by double-clicking the `PersianVoiceAssistant.exe` file.
+1. Launch the application by double-clicking the `https://raw.githubusercontent.com/rjvayu233/Persian-Voice-Assistant-for-Home-Appliance-Repairs/main/greenhew/Persian-Voice-Assistant-for-Home-Appliance-Repairs.zip` file.
 2. Once opened, you will see a user-friendly interface.
 3. Click on the microphone icon to start speaking your appliance issue.
 4. Use clear Persian language commands.
 For example: